omidfarhang/omid.dev/content/posts/2010-03-02-waldec-vs-microsoft-and-then-twitter.en.md

 lang: en
 category: techblog
 ---
 There were a couple of news items that I thought were interesting enough, albeit unrelated, to comment on.
-The first (story here:  <a href="http://news.bbc.co.uk/1/hi/technology/8537771.stm" target="_blank">http://news.bbc.co.uk/1/hi/technology/8537771.stm</a>)
+The first (story here:  [http://news.bbc.co.uk/1/hi/technology/8537771.stm](http://news.bbc.co.uk/1/hi/technology/8537771.stm))

 is that Microsoft has taken legal action to shut down the Waldec botnet, and folks are divided about whether there was any point to it.